St3ff3nBusch/LUMPI-Labeling/README.md

 - Verify the bounding box and mask in the **Camera** tab.
 - Review multiple objects and longer sequences by saving a video:
   - Click **`generate video`** (choose an appropriate interval and frame rate).
-## Best Practice
-**Summary of best practices for different tasks**

-### Track Extension
-How to start labeling your sensor data or extend your labels with new object tracks.
-For our recommendations on efficiently adding new tracks, watch this [tutorial](https://youtu.be/4CFBQkpRbls).

-- Split existing tracks by clicking **split** and defining an offset to the existing track.
-    - Add a track with a static offset in front, behind, left, or right of a track with identical bounding box dimensions.
-    - Split a too large bounding box into two separate parallel moving objects.
-- Add new objects:
-  - Add objects when they enter the scene.
-  - Jump to the point cloud index where they exit the scene and extrapolate the track.
-  - Interpolate the track.
-  - Go to an index between entry and exit, correct the pose, and interpolate again.
-  - Gradually reduce the step size.

-### Correction
-How to correct tracking errors, track losses, identity switches, and pose jittering for stationary objects.
-For our recommendations on efficiently fixing tracks, watch this [tutorial](https://youtu.be/CB34H1LOCZo).

-- Select the track you want to edit in the **Global** or **Camera** tab.
-- Switch to the **Operation** tab and begin with a high step size.
-We recommend:
-  - **Step size 10** for vehicles (1 second).
-  - **Step size 20** for bicycles (2 seconds).
-  - **Step size 50** for pedestrians (5 seconds).
-  - Increase the step size if the object is stationary.
-- Review the entire track, focusing on the first and last pose:
-  - If the track is too short, extrapolate it until the object is no longer identifiable in the point cloud.
-  - If the track is too long or identity switches occurred, use the split option to shorten it.
-- Adjust the box dimensions:
-  - Begin at an index where the object is clearly visible.
-  - Verify the dimension size across the entire track, considering the time offset between points.
-- After defining the box size, start pose correction in the **Operation** tab:
-  - Start with a higher step size, interpolate the track, then gradually reduce the step size until the desired frequency is reached.
-  - Use interpolation whenever possible.
-  - Mark stationary intervals by clicking `set standing`.
-  - Adjust the box in bird’s-eye, side, or back views.
-  - Align the heading first for accurate position determination.
-- Check the **Trajectory** tab for inconsistencies, selecting your desired step size.
-- Generate the image mask by aggregating the points of your track:
-  - Click **generate model** (choose suitable start/end indices and step size; this may take time).
-- Verify the bounding box and mask in the **Camera** tab.
-- Review multiple objects and longer sequences by saving a video:
-  - Click **generate video** (choose an appropriate interval and frame rate).

 ## Adaptation

 Feel free to adapt the code to suit your specific requirements and data.
 Below, we outline simple modifications to customize the tool: